sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Topics.md

 # Topics

-A Topic aggregates OMF messages received from one or more Clients and makes them available for consumption by a Subscription.
+OMF topics aggregate OMF messages received from one or more clients and makes them available for consumption by a subscription.

-## Topic Information
+## Topic information
-A Topic must contain at least one Client Id.
-Clients may be added to or removed from an existing Topic.
-A given Client may belong to multiple Topics in separate Namespaces.
+A topic must contain at least one Client Id.
+Clients may be added to or removed from an existing topic.
+A given client may belong to multiple topics in separate namespaces.

-When a Topic is created, OMF messages sent from the Topic's associated Clients are routed to a queue where they can be consumed by a Subscription.
-This queue makes OMF messages available to Subscriptions for up to seven days.
-While the OMF messages are in the Topic queue, they are not available for retrieval via an API.
-They must first be consumed by a Subscription and forwarded to a data store.
-The Topic queue stores the OMF messages in the Region of its Namespace.
+When you create a topic, OMF messages sent from the topic's associated clients are routed to a queue where they can be consumed by a subscription.
+This queue makes OMF messages available to subscriptions for up to seven days.
+While the OMF messages are in the topic queue, they are not available for retrieval via an API.
+They must first be consumed by a subscription and forwarded to a data store.
+The topic queue stores the OMF messages in the region of its namespace.

 The API calls in this section are used to create and manipulate topics.

-## Data Models
+## Data models
 Topic information is contained in an object called ``Topic`` and has the following format:

 | Property        | Type                    | Details                                |